skiplang/skip/docs/overview/generics.md

 ## Constraints on generics

 It is possible to add constraints on generics.
-The constraint `T: X` should be understood as: any type, as long as it implements X.
+The constraint `T: X` should be understood as: any type, as long as it implements `X`.

 ```
 fun sum<T: IntConvertible>(v: Vector<T>): ...